paulhighum/collaborating-paul-and-kevin/README.md

 We are going to use a centralized workflow

-Task 1: Kevin will create a new html and link to index.html
+Task 1: Kevin will create a new html and link to index.html.

 Task 2: Paul will create a new CSS file and link to it from one of the HTML files.

 Task 3: Kevin will create an array of objects.
 Each object should have a name and age.

+Task 4: Paul will create another new html file and link to it from index.html.